lfzawacki/musical-artifacts/README.md

 [Issue Board](https://trello.com/b/ExTElvLv/musical-artifacts)

-Join our [Slack channel](https://musical-artifacts.slack.com/): Used for chit-chat and development coordination

 # What?

 Musical Artifacts is a web application with the objective of helping musicians find, share and preserve the 'artifacts' that they use for producing their music.
 It also aims to be a `de facto` guideline of how to best preserve these artifacts so that they're are useful to the biggest number of people possible.